U.S. says Russia buying North Korea shells and rockets for Ukraine war | Law-Order

 Jenny Town of the Washington-based North Korea monitoring project 38 North said the reports were "very plausible" after recent high-level statements by Russian President Vladimir Putin and North Korean leader Kim Jong Un pledging deeper cooperation.
 "There are reports of Russian wheat and oil supplies to North Korea, and certainly, the North Koreans are not providing supplies for free," she said.

 North Korean media last month quoted Putin as telling Kim their countries would expand "comprehensive and constructive bilateral relations", while Kim said bilateral "strategic and tactical cooperation, support and solidarity" had reached a new level in a common effort to frustrate hostile military forces.
-(Rerporting and writing by Gerry Doyle and David Brunnstrom; Additional reporting by Michelle Nichols; Editing by Michael Perry and Alistair Bell)
+(Rerporting and writing by Gerry Doyle and David Brunnstrom; Additional reporting by Michelle Nichols, Daphne Psaledakis and Simon Lewis; Editing by Michael Perry and Alistair Bell)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)